 - This bolt updates the count of the number of times we’ve seen this query, checks whether the query is “currently popular” (using various statistics like time-decayed counts, the geographic distribution of the query, and the last time this query was sent for annotations), and dispatches it to our human computation pipeline if so.

 One interesting feature of our popularity algorithm is that we often rejudge queries that have been annotated before, since the intent of a search can change.
 For example, perhaps people normally search for “Clint Eastwood” because they’re interested in his movies, but during the Republican National Convention users may have wanted to see tweets that were more political in nature.

 Human evaluation of popular search queries

 At Twitter, we use human computation for a variety of tasks.
-(See also Clockwork Raven, an open-source project we built that makes launching tasks easier.)
+(See also Clockwork Raven, an open-source crowdsourcing platform we built that makes launching tasks easier.)
 For example, we often run experiments to measure ad relevance and search quality, we use it to gather data to train and evaluate our machine learning models, and in this section we’ll describe how we use it to boost our understanding of popular search queries.